 Some 90% of all online donations come via MasterCard and VISA.
 A new online processing platform by Qgiv is providing more options for giving to the Art Center online, and a more sophisticated way to track those donations and event registrations.
 I set up the basic Qgiv system myself, and a volunteer is now also managing it going forward.

-Looking to the long-term, we have established a relationship with Giving Docs for cost-effective, secure Will making.
+Looking to the long-term, we established a relationship with Giving Docs for cost-effective, secure Will making.
 More than half of Americans die without a Will, which can throw their families into chaos, and difficult tax situations often result.
 By making a Will, one can avoid burdening family, while also supporting charitable organizations like the Port Aransas Art Center.
 We hope to enlist a sponsor to underwrite future “campaigns” to help promote planned giving with the Art Center in mind.
-Stay tuned!

-In 2018, the Port Aransas Art Center is embarked upon its first #GivingTuesday year-end giving campaign.
+In 2018, the Port Aransas Art Center embarked upon its first #GivingTuesday year-end giving campaign.
 To view my slide presentation about our campaign preparation and some of our graphic designs for social posting, see below.
-We hope this will be a new annual “tradition,” and that it will help the Art Center harness the benefits of the traditional year-end giving season, which is when so many choose to make their charitable donations.
+I had hoped this will be a new annual “tradition,” and that it will help the Art Center harness the benefits of the traditional year-end giving season, which is when so many choose to make their charitable donations.